How to Actually Use the Enneagram for Self-Development (Beyond the 10-Minute Test)

 The Enneagram: Not Just Another Personality Test

-The global personal development market hit $48.4 billion in 2024 and is expected to grow at 5.7% annually through 2030.
-Why?
-Because people are desperate for self-understanding, and there’s a growing realization that cookie-cutter approaches don’t work.
+According to Grand View Research, the global personal development market reached $48.4 billion in 2024 and is projected to grow at 5.7% annually through 2030.
+Why the growth?
+People are desperate for self-understanding — and there’s a growing realization that cookie-cutter approaches don’t work.

 That’s where the Enneagram shines.